-'When Your Heart Stops Beating' was the sole studio album of Mark Hoppus and Travis Barker's band +44.
+When Your Heart Stops Beating was the sole studio album of Mark Hoppus and Travis Barker's band +44.
 During Blink's 'indefinite hiatus' in 2005, Tom DeLonge busied himself with his band Angels & Airwaves, and Mark and Travis discussed continuing to write and perform together.
 With the future uncertain and tensions still high, +44 gradually came to life.
 The initial concept for +44 was to have an electronic sound, and the duo began experimenting with samples, drum machines and keyboards, recording either in Mark's dining room or Travis' basement.

 Travis invited his friend Carol Heller from all-girl punk band Get The Girl to provide vocals on some tracks, and on the early demos vocals were shared between Mark and Carol.
-After Carol decided she needed to spend more time with family, the band bought their own studio from ex Poison guitarist Ritchie Kotzen, and 'When Your Heart Stops Beating' headed in an alternative rock direction with the help of long-time associate Jerry Finn in the role of executive producer.
+After Carol decided she needed to spend more time with family, the band bought their own studio from ex Poison guitarist Ritchie Kotzen, and When Your Heart Stops Beating headed in an alternative rock direction with the help of long-time associate Jerry Finn in the role of executive producer.

 From the opening bars of 'Lycanthrope', it's clear the album has melodic rock leanings, and whilst the songs explore some dark themes, the general tone is upbeat.
 There are some occasional heavier elements of more traditional punk, akin to those on Blink's fifth studio album, but there's a mellower feel to the soft verse and explosive chorus formula, and their original electronic dynamic is a consistent undercurrent.

-From the jangly guitar driven rock of 'Lillian' through the upbeat catchiness of 'Cliff Diving' to the dark fuzziness of 'Weatherman', When Your Heart Stops Beating is a brave step away from the pop/punk sound associated with Blink.
+From the jangly guitar-driven rock of 'Lillian' through the upbeat catchiness of 'Cliff Diving' to the dark fuzziness of 'Weatherman', When Your Heart Stops Beating is a brave step away from the pop-punk sound associated with Blink.
 It also highlights some of the changes that Tom's Box Car Racer album brought to the band's psyche as a whole, with Mark and Travis exploring different avenues of inspiration for +44 such as The Cure and The Postal Service, spawning an edgier sound.
-Mark stated later that whilst the lyrics were some of the most positive he'd written, they were also some of the most personal, and the darkest.
+Mark stated later that while the lyrics were some of the most positive he'd written, they were also some of the most personal, and darkest.
 The end of Blink-182 is clearly the inspiration for the album, with 'Little Death' and 'No, It Isn't' reflecting the betrayal felt after the band had come to an end.